HMS Tiger (1900): Service

 Tiger was commissioned at Devonport 21 August 1901, and assigned to the Portsmouth Flotilla of the Home Fleet.
 She spent her entire operational career in Home Waters.
 Tiger was paid off on 4 January 1902, when her crew was turned over to HMS Ostrich, which took her place in the Flotilla.

 On the night of 25 September 1907, Tiger ran aground on the breakwater of Portland Harbour tearing off a large length of the ship's keel and holing the ship.

 On 2 April 1908 Tiger took part in a Home Fleet exercise in the English Channel 18 miles south of the Isle of Wight.
 Part of the exercise was to test fleet defence against a torpedo boat night attack, with all ships running without lights.
 Tiger and Recruit were carrying out a mock torpedo attack when Tiger crossed the bow of Berwick, an armoured cruiser.
 Tiger was cut in two with the forward section sinking almost immediately.
-The stern remained afloat long enough to 22 members of her crew to be rescued, but 36 men, including Tiger's captain, Lieutenant W.E.
+The stern remained afloat long enough for 22 members of her crew to be rescued, but 36 men, including Tiger's captain, Lieutenant W.E.
 Middleton were lost.